 A few mega banks will try to own the whole stack.
 However even the biggest banks are starting to exit business lines where they recognize that they cannot get a dominant market share.
 So these mega banks may be vertical in some markets and horizontal in others.

 It is unlikely that we will see anything like a Wintel level dominance of the bottom of the stack.
 Regulators will be concerned about this and VCs will bring their lobbying power (including modern digital lobbying) to remind politicians not to kill the goose that lays the golden egg of innovation.
-So the bottom of the stack is likely to be open source and standards-based using technologies such as Blockchain and USSD.
+So the bottom of the stack is likely to be open source and standards-based using technologies such as Blockchain.

 The fundamental shift at the consumer level is: